Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/ec2/README.md

 - Create a **launch template** with AMI, instance type, security groups, and user data.
 - Create an `aws_autoscaling_group` referencing the launch template.
-- Spread instances across subnets in multiple AZs and attach an ALB/NLB target group.[web:20]
+- Spread instances across subnets in multiple AZs and attach an ALB/NLB target group.

 Example: